 if

-rather than
+rather thancond

-, even when using if
+, even when usingif

-leads to nested
+leads to nestedif

-'s or embedded progn
+'s or embeddedprogn

 loop

-complex and different from the functional programming style.
+, because it is so easily misused and different from the functional programming style.
+Sometimes, however,loop

 Here are more detailed comments on particular chapters: